Teoscar Hernández Preview, Player Props: Mariners vs. Rangers

-Teoscar Hernandez -- .200 average over his past 10 games -- will be in action for the Seattle Mariners versus the Texas Rangers, with Jordan Montgomery on the mound, on September 28 at 9:40 PM ET.
+Teoscar Hernandez, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Texas Rangers, with Nathan Eovaldi on the hill, September 29 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Rangers.

 Sportsbook Promo Codes